How do I borrow the books?

 On a tablet or mobile

-With an Apple, Android or Windows phone or tablet, you can download the books straight to your device by installing the free ‘Overdrive’ app from your app store.
-When you use the app for the first time it’ll take you through a process to set up a (free) Overdrive ID, then prompt you to pick York Libraries from an international list.
+With an Apple, Android or Windows phone or tablet, you can download the books straight to your device by installing the free ‘Libby’ app from your app store.
+When you use the app for the first time it’ll take you through a process to pick York Libraries from an international list.
 Then you’ll be ready to start downloading books to read in the app.
-You’ll need your library card number and PIN.
+You’ll need your ordinary library card number and PIN.

 On your PC or laptop